KxSystems/docs/docs/license/azure.md

 2.  **Access to the Kdb+ Software.**
-    Prior to access being provided to the Kdb+ Software, certain information will be reported to Kx as detailed in the Schedule to this Agreement this confirms that you are licensed to use the Kdb+ Software.
-You will not attempt to interfere, delay or in any way restrict the reporting to the Kx server.
+    Prior to access being provided to the Kdb+ Software, certain information will be reported to KX as detailed in the Schedule to this Agreement this confirms that you are licensed to use the Kdb+ Software.
+You will not attempt to interfere, delay or in any way restrict the reporting to the KX server.
 If the license manager software determines that the Kdb+ Software is not authorized the license manager software will halt the Kdb+ Software.

 3.  **Updates.**
-    Upon Kx’s commercial
+    Upon KX’s commercial
-    release of an update or a modified version of the Kdb+ Software which incorporates new features and other improvements in performance or functionality from the previous version (“**Update**”), Kx will make the Update available to you provided this Agreement is in force for the year in which the Update is commercially released.
-Updates will be made available at the Kx landing page in Azure Marketplace.
+    release of an update or a modified version of the Kdb+ Software which incorporates new features and other improvements in performance or functionality from the previous version (“**Update**”), KX will make the Update available to you provided this Agreement is in force for the year in which the Update is commercially released.
+Updates will be made available at the KX landing page in Azure Marketplace.

 4.  **No support or maintenance**
     Access to the Kdb+ Software is provided to you without any